bobbyiliev/materialize-tutorials/mz-join-mysql-and-postgresql/README.md

 ### Create Postgres source

+There are two ways to create a Postgres source in Materialize:

+- Using Debezium just like we did with the MySQL source.
+- Using the Postgres Materialize Source, which allows you to connect Materialize direct to Postgres so you don't have to use Debezium.

+For this demo, we will use the Postgres Materialize Source just as a demonstration on how to use it, but feel free to use Debezium instead.

-To create a PostgreSQL Materialize Source run the following statement:
+To create a Postgres Materialize Source run the following statement:

 ```sql
 CREATE MATERIALIZED SOURCE "mz_source" FROM POSTGRES